glaucopater/negative-space-app/README.md

 # Usage

+Choose any image you want, the app will crop into smaller tiles keeping the original  aspect ratio.

 You can customize the app's behavior using the following URL parameters:

 - width: Sets the width of the image (minimum value is 100)